 The procurement of goods and services for the United Nations Office at Vienna (UNOV), the United Nations Office on Drugs (UNODC) and Crime, the Office for Outer Space Affairs (UNOOSA) and the other Vienna-based Secretariat units is handled by the Procurement Unit of UNOV.

 The major categories of goods procured comprise computer equipment, software and supplies, furniture, communication equipment, office equipment and supplies, security equipment and clothing, and paper products.

-Contracts are awarded on the basis of the best value for money in terms of life cycle total costs, including responsiveness to specifications, technical acceptability, compliance with delivery schedules, local servicing capability and availability of spare parts.
+Contracts are awarded on the basis of the best value for money in terms of total life cycle costs, including responsiveness to specifications, technical acceptability, compliance with delivery schedules, local servicing capability and availability of spare parts.

 Expressions of interest

-Requests for expressions of interest do not constitute a solicitation.
+Requests for Expressions of Interest do not constitute a solicitation.
 The United Nations reserves the right to change or cancel the requirement at any time during the expressions of interest and/or solicitation process.
 Submitting a reply to an expressions of interest does not automatically guarantee that the firm will be considered for receipt of the solicitation when issued.
 Only prospective vendors that respond and are deemed qualified upon completion of an objective evaluation of their vendor application will receive the final solicitation document.

 United Nations Office at Vienna

 PO Box 500